umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-To-New-Infrastructure/index.md

 ## Schedule and timing
 Projects are scheduled for migration through Q3, 2021.
 When a project is scheduled the project owner and technical contacts will receive direct communication via email 2 weeks in advance with the specific date and time.

-### Re-scheduling migration
+### Rescheduling migration
-In case the timing of the migration schedule does not work for you, it is possible to reschedule by reaching out to...
+In case the timing of the migration schedule does not work for you, it is possible to reschedule by reaching out to <a href="mailto:contact@umbraco.com">contact@umbraco.com</a>.

 ## Minimum requirements for migration
 In order for an Umbraco Cloud project to be scheduled for migration, the following requirements need to be fulfilled.